Generic selectors

 Leave from HDR studies

-HDR candidates are entitled to take leave or suspend.
-Taking leave, or suspending, can help you manage challenges that would otherwise impact your ability to finish your degree on time.
+HDR candidates are entitled to take leave or suspend their studies.
+Taking leave or suspending can help you manage challenges that would otherwise impact your ability to finish your degree on time.
 Leave is for a period of a few days or a few weeks.
-Suspensions are for one to four research periods, with different requirements for international and domestic students.
+Suspensions are for 1–4 research periods, with different requirements for international and domestic students.
+Leave and suspensions impact your candidature time limits differently.

 Candidature time limits

-The University requires a doctoral candidate who commenced after 1 January 2019 to submit their thesis for examination in a maximum of 3.5 years Equivalent Full-Time Study Load (EFTSL).
+PhD candidates who commenced after 1 January 2019 are required to submit their thesis after no more than 16 research periods Equivalent Full-Time Student Load (EFTSL).

 Understanding your leave entitlements

-If you receive a scholarship (from the University or another funding body), you should consult the scholarship’s terms and conditions for leave entitlements.
-Familiarise yourself with the administrative procedures for notifying your funding bodies if you take significant time off, as you might stop receiving payments during these periods.
-When you return to active candidature you may need to formally notify your funding bodies to restart payments.
+If you receive a scholarship (from the University or another funding body), you should check the scholarship’s terms and conditions for leave entitlements, as you might stop receiving payments during significant leave periods.
+Make sure you’re aware of your scholarship’s notification procedures for taking significant leave – you may need to formally notify your funding bodies to restart payments when you return to active candidature.

 Types of leave

 Below is a summary of the types of leave available.
-The University also outlines HDR leave entitlements on their website
+The University also outlines HDR leave entitlements on their website, including useful information about suspension deadlines.

 Leave of absence